wernerglinka/metalsmith-autonav/README.md

 The plugin scans all files and generates:

-1. A flat navigation structure with all root pages as siblings
+1. A simpleflat navigation structure
 2. Breadcrumb paths in each file's metadata

 ### Navigation Structure

-The navigation structure features a completely flat organization at the root level, where all pages (including index/home) are siblings.
-Each page can have its own children, maintaining a hierarchical structure for nested content.
+The navigation structure features a simple flat organization.
+Each page may have its own children, maintaining a hierarchical structure for nested content.

 Each navigation item contains only the essential properties: